Last updated on January 3rd, 2020 at 10:37 am

 I love all of Cheryl’s Grinch projects over at That’s What Che Said, but her Grinch coffee and tea mugs are my favorite.
 Make one as a gift for your favorite grump!

 The Girl Creative has a super cute Christmas Tree Farm sign that would be at home in Joanna Gaines house!
-Super cute for those of you who like that modern farmhouse style.
+Super cute for those who like that modern farmhouse style.

 Love your caffeine?
 These coffee to-go cup gift tags are for you!
 I love this free Silhouette file from Simply Kelly — the would make adorable ornaments as well!

-The only snow we see here in the Sacrament0 Valley is inside a snowglobe!
+The only snow we see here in the Sacramento Valley is inside a snowglobe!
 Which means I’m definitely making this sweet Let It Snow sign from Liz On Call this year.

 Grab some felt and cut out these clever ornament SVGs from Sew What Alicia!
 I love the hand-embroidery she does—lots of ways to mix this one up!

 Kids can’t get enough of Elmo and Cookie Monster?
-These ornaments are sure to please!
-You can download them over on my post about them here.
+These Sesame Street ornaments are sure to please!
+You can download them and get the full tutorial.

 If coffee isn’t enough to get you through the holiday season, you’ll have to make this water bottle from Heidi at Happiness is Homemade.
 Keep everyone guessing what you’re drinking!